 Structural movement

 Repair category 1

-Notes No obvious evidence of significant movement noted within the limitations of my inspection.
+Notes No obvious evidence of significant movement noted within the limitations of the inspection.

-Dampness, rot and infestation

-Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation
+Dampness, rot and infestation Repair category 1 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Staining was noted to the rear ground floor hallway and tested to be dry at the time of inspection.
+This appears to be from spillage rather than a damp issue.